MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/pwa.md

 <!-- ====================================================================== -->
 ## What's New in Microsoft Edge 121

 Starting with Microsoft Edge 121, in DevTools, you can simulate the Window Controls Overlay feature that Progressive Web Apps (PWAs) have, without having to install the PWA.
-See [Simulate a Window Controls Overlay in a PWA's title bar area](../../devtools-guide-chromium/progressive-web-apps/simulate-window-controls-overlay.md).
+See [Simulate the Window Controls Overlay API without installing your PWA](../../devtools-guide-chromium/progressive-web-apps/simulate-window-controls-overlay.md).

 <!-- ====================================================================== -->